Unicorn rodeo: 6 high-flying startups that are set to go public – TechCrunch

 But Airbnb is not the only venture-backed company of note that is looking to go public at the moment, or that has privately filed to go public.
 Indeed, so many unicorns are looking to get out the door in the next quarter or two, I’ve started to lose track of their status.

 So, this morning, let’s gather a digest of each unicorn that has filed privately, is expected to debut shortly, or may go public in the next year or two.
-We’re talking Airbnb, Asana, ThredUp, Qualtrics, Palantir and Ant first, and then more loosely about the huge cadre of companies that could go public before the end of 2022, like UIPath, Intercom, and, sure, Robinhood as well.
+We’re talking Airbnb, Asana, ThredUp, Qualtrics, Palantir and Ant first (Update: And Affirm!), and then more loosely about the huge cadre of companies that could go public before the end of 2022, like UIPath, Intercom, and, sure, Robinhood as well.

 Today is Friday, which means we can afford to take a minute, center ourselves and make sure that we’re ready for the news that next week will inevitably bring.
 So let’s have a little fun.